tahaz0656/sep10-freedom-project/prep/content.md

      * It has also enabled stereotactic radiosurgery (SRS) and stereotactic body radiation therapy (SBRT) treatments for the full range of tumor types.
      * The advanced motion synchronization technology eliminates the need to use uncomfortable patient restraints, or ask patients to hold their breath for example.
      * The CyberKnife System has more than two decades of clinical proof and has helped thousands of cancer patients.
+  ## Future Possible Inovaations in Electrical Engineering
+* Creation of robots that collect garbage:
+  * Collected garbage from trash cans
+  *Collects litter which is garbage that was littered on the streets.
+  *This will help decrease the pollution in many areas around the world.

+* System that warns electioneers of surges:
+  * Predicts when a surge is going to happen
+  * Try's warning them as best as possible by making loud signals
+  * Try's to prevent the surges from happening overall